Mercerenies/latitude/spec/ii_standard_library/random.md

 ## Load Effects

 When the random module is loaded, a new global dynamic variable `$random` is defined.
 It stores the current random number generator.
 This global variable can contain any traditional object which defines a `next` method.
 The `next` method should return a random nonnegative integer.
-The default value of this variable is an object whose `next` method returns `0`.
+The default value of this variable is the `NativeRandom` singleton object.

-To make the random module useful, `$random` should be overriden to be a useful random number generator. `MersenneTwister` is provided by this module as a useful generator for this exact purpose.
+To make the random module useful, `$random` should be overriden to be a useful random number generator. `MersenneTwister` and `NativeRandom` are generators provided by this module.

 Additionally, the module defines a global `$mersenne` slot, which should have type `MersenneConfig`.
 New `MersenneTwister` objects will